MTraveller/mt-product-promo/README.md

 The Metcon 7 project is a website promoting one specific product targeted toward women between 20-38 years old who do fitness, bodybuilding, or CrossFit training and know the importance of and appreciate quality training shoes.
 Based on the real world, Nike Metcon 7 training shoes.
 The website showcases the shoes with videos and images and leads the visitor to the product page to purchase the shoes.

+The homepage will greet the visitor with a big header and a headline containing a background image to understand what the website is all about quickly—the horizontal navbar just below the header, with spaced links for easy navigation.

+As the visitor scrolls down, a video appears showcasing the product with two calls to action, either going to the external shop page or the internal images page.
+The images page displays the product in more detail with snippets of text encouraging to purchase the product and leave an overall superior feeling.

+Below, these content blocks appear with snippets of text and images to continue the hype and build anticipation.

+Scrolling further down below the blocks of content, the visitor will reach the bottom.
+An "available sizes" table is displayed with a call to action yet again with a transparent goal to lead the visitor to the external product page to pick a size and purchase the product.

+The contact page features a contact form and a couple of bullet points speaking about the member benefits.

+A final Instagram post is embedded at the bottom of the page to build more trust and connect with the visitor on an inspiring level.

+A footer at the absolute bottom of all pages appears.

 ### The Wireframing

 For wireframing this project, mockflow.com was used to design the initial layout for desktop and mobile-sized screens.
 The website includes features like images, videos, tables, forms, and embeds.